BOBWEGNER Autobiography Link here (1921-2005)

 Ewald (Father), Nettie (Mother) and a young Bob (circa early 1940s)

 This was down at the very modest weekend house in Balboa Island, Newport Beach, CA - owned by Bob's Mom and Dad.
-It was used as a weekend and guest house according and some sketchy history reported that it was bought for $1,800 and sold in the early 50's for $15,000.
+They used it as there weekend getaway and according and some sketchy history reported that it was bought for $1,800 and sold in the early 50's for $15,000.

 Mark Wegner, Photographer - www.markwegner.com